afran190/urban_mortality_data/README.md

 ## Future Uses and Continuation of Research:
 This project offers a foundation for multiple options of future research or expansion:

 - **Comparative Policy Analysis**: While this project only scratches the surface, it opens the door to more systematic research into how data transparency laws vary by city and how these differences affect public access to mortality records.
-Through techniques like web scraping, future researchers could identify policy language and legal frameworks that mandate—or omit—the reporting of deaths, especially in carceral contexts.
+Through techniques like web scraping, future researchers could identify policy language and legal frameworks that mandate, *or omit*, the reporting of deaths, especially in carceral contexts.
 For example, NYC Open Data frames its mission as more than a one-time effort, stating:

           “We at the Open Data Team don’t just want to 'open' data, we want to keep opening it with continuous, incremental improvements to the level of transparency, access, and accountability of NYC Open Data.”

 - **Watchdog Tools**: Journalists or advocacy organizations could use the codebase to monitor cities’ compliance with open data laws or track patterns of omission.

-- **Public Interfaces**: With further development, the visualizations and findings from this project could be adapted into a public-facing website or dashboard tracking absence of or lack of updates in municipal death records.
+- **Public Interfaces**: With further development, the visualizations and findings from this project could be adapted into a public-facing website or dashboard, tracking the absence of *or* lack of updates in municipal death records.

 ## Project Files: